rtek1000/Datalogger_2039/README.md

 # Datalogger 2039
-This is an 8-channel Datalogger for collecting temperature data (DS18B20 sensor).
+This is an 8-channel Datalogger for collecting temperature data (digital sensor).

 -------